parsiya/parsiya.net/content/post/2021/2021-09-26-attack-surface-analysis-3-resurrection/index.markdown

 In December 2020 and January 2021, I spent around 100 hours on a program with a .NET thickclient.
 Programs usually do not have desktop applications in scope so it was a welcome surprise.
-I ended up submitting five bugs for a total of $8500 (not my greatest payday but a good for roughly 100 hours of hunting).
+I ended up submitting five bugs for a total of $8500 (not my greatest payday but good for roughly 100 hours of hunting).
 Some limited info:

 * [Bug #1 - 2K][bug1]: This was out of scope but I explained how this is an issue and they gave me a bounty.
 * [Bug #2 - 2K][bug2]: I literally asked the security team what they cared about and then went and found it.
 Open communication helps.
 * [Bug #3 - 1.5K][bug3]: I found the WSDL and it had an API call to create admin users.
 Normal users could call it.
 * [Bug #4 - 1.5K][bug4]: Similar to the above, I proxied the thickclient and found I could call APIs that I should not.
 * Bug #5 - 1.5K : This one.

 [bug1]: https://twitter.com/CryptoGangsta/status/1367762486934446083